ros-workshop/manipulation/README.md

 ## Controllers

 Every motor for every joint on the robots we control needs a driver to translate our ROS commands into commands specific to the robot we are dealing with.
-Above this, ROS control offers "controllers" which oversee a commanded trajectory and supply the drivers with low level, high frequency commands to ensure that the path taken is correct.
+`ROS control` offers "controllers" which oversee a commanded trajectory and supply the drivers with low level, high frequency commands to ensure that the correct path is taken.

 ![ros_control_diagram](./resources/images/ros_control_diagram.png)